saoirse-defi/milestone2-vanilla/README.md

 The player's goals are:

-* That the game is fun to play & keeps me coming back to beat my high score.
+* That the game is fun to play & keeps the player coming back to beat their high score.
 * Controls that are intuitive & easy to learn.
 * Sprite & Background designs that inspire emotion.
-* Audio cues that outline specific game events.
+* Audio cues that outline specific game events to provide feedback.

 Against All Odds has achieved these player needs by: